 Nike Junior Golf Camps

 Nike Junior Golf Camps is thrilled to announce the return of its overnight program at Washington State University.
-Enjoy top-notch instruction from Washington State University and University of Idaho golf coaches.
+Enjoy top-notch instruction from Washington State University Men's and Women's Golf coaches.
 We look forward to another great golf camp this summer!

-Washington State University sits just eight miles from the University of Idaho in a region commonly referred to as Palouse.
-Both universities boast their own golf 18-hole golf course on campus, Palouse Ridge Golf Club, and has a fantastic golf coach at the helm.
-Campers of all abilities will enjoy daily instruction and course play under the direction of Lisa Johnson and Kelli Kamimura.
+Washington State University sits in Eastern Washington in a region commonly referred to as Palouse.
+WSU boasts its own beautiful 18-hole golf course on campus, Palouse Ridge Golf Club, and has a fantastic golf coach at the helm, Dustin White.
+Campers of all abilities will enjoy daily instruction and course play under the direction of WSU coaches and current/former players.
 With the right mix of golf and fun off-the-course activities, this camp should prove to be a memorable and rewarding experience for all who attend.
 Campers will be housed on campus at WSU and all golf activities will take place at Palouse Ridge GC.

 - Small group instruction with low student:teacher ratio from nationally recognized college coaches

-- Daily course play at scenic courses on the Palouse
+- Daily course play at Palouse Ridge Golf Club

-- Camper amenity package including a Nike hat, drawstring bag, one dozen SRIXON golf balls, camp workbook and graduation certificate
+- Camper amenity package including a Nike hat, drawstring bag, SRIXON golf balls, camp workbook and graduation certificate

 - Fun, staff-supervised off-course and evening activities (movie night, pizza night, field games etc.)